-Choose one of the below given methods to install Yarn on macOS system.
+Choose one of the below-given methods to install Yarn on the macOS system.
 All the methods are secure and easy to follow.

-You can install Yarn using the Homebrew package manager on macOS system.
-Homebrew is an package manager for macOS operating system provides easier way to install and manage packages on your system.
+You can install Yarn using the Homebrew package manager on the macOS system.
+Homebrew is a package manager for macOS operating system that provides an easier way to install and manage packages on your system.

 To install Yarn on macOS, open a terminal and type: